 At 12:00 p.m. on Friday, June 6th, Quinn’s watch beeped.
-He sat up on the bed as reality neutralized the last of his endorphins.
+He sat up on the bed as reality brought the gavel down on his endorphins.

 “Do you need to be somewhere?”
 Sam asked.

 “I have my daughter this weekend.
-I need to get groceries and clean up before she arrives.”
+I need to get groceries and clean the place up before she arrives.”

 “I see.
 Is it safe to assume you’re a single dad?”

 “Perfectly safe.
-It’s also safe to assume that I’m the only single dad in Grey Grove who ate magic mushrooms and then spent the night by himself in the forest.”
+It’s also safe to assume that I’m the only single dad in Grey Grove who ate magic mushrooms and spent the night in the forest.”

-“Well today’s your lucky day, because I don’t charge single dads who eat magic mushrooms and then spend the night by themselves in the forest.”
+“Well today’s your lucky day, because I don’t charge single dads who eat magic mushrooms and spend the night in the forest.”

 “Wait…you’re a…I mean…I didn’t know.”

 “It’s simple.
-You played the role of my brother in a very inappropriate sex fantasy.
+You played the role of my brother in my inappropriate sex fantasy.
 I hope you don’t mind.”

 Quinn pulled his jeans up and buckled his belt, “Nobody in their right mind would mind the things you just did to me,” he said.